anycable/docs.anycable.io/docs/guides/serverless.md

 ## Running AnyCable locally

-There are plenty of ways of installing `anycable-go` binary on your machine (see [../anycable-go/getting_started.md]).
+There are plenty of ways of installing `anycable-go` binary on your machine (see [Quick Start](../quickstart.md#install)).
 For your convenience, we also provide an NPM package that can be used to install and run `anycable-go`:

 ```sh
 npm install --save-dev @anycable/anycable-go